On this page

 The best chance that Illinois has had of passing a bill legalizing Online Poker, or Online Gambling (other than its lottery) in general was in 2013 when measures for Regulated Online Gambling were tacked onto a casino expansion bill, however, the Online Gambling provisions were later removed from the bill.
 Other Bills that would have allowed for regulated Online Gambling have died session deaths.

-Even with that, it would not necessarily come as a surprise for Illinois to eventually be one of the first ten (or less) States to pass a Bill allowing for Internet Poker or Internet Gambling, in general, as previous bills do not see overly concerned with separating the two.
+Even with that, it would not necessarily come as a surprise for Illinois to eventually be among the first States to pass a Bill allowing for Internet Poker or Internet Gambling, in general, as previous bills do not see overly concerned with separating the two.
 Given that Illinois already has casinos, and therefore a regulatory framework already established, they would not necessarily be building an Online Regulatory framework, 'From the ground up.'
 Another interesting point is the Internet lottery, so apparently, the State is not completely opposed to all forms of Internet Gambling as that would certainly constitute gambling.
 With the right combination of lawmakers, Online Poker remains a possibility in the State of Illinois within the next few years, but by no means a guarantee or expectation.

 Iowa has previously given at least a modicum of consideration to the legalization and regulation of Online Poker, but not any other casino games.
 The bill that had the greatest chance of passing was one that would only allow Iowans and residents from other States in which Online Poker is legalized and regulated to play, but it died a Senate death.